Wervice/zentrox/README.md

 <img alt="GitHub forks" src="https://img.shields.io/github/forks/Wervice/zentrox">
 </p>

+# This is a work in progress - Code may not work as expected - Use with caution

 ## Features and use-case
 Zentrox helps with controlling and surveiling Linux home servers and computers.
 It is equipped with tools designed for basic and advanced OS administration, file managing or device-specific network management.